Diptodas123/findmyservice-client/README.md

 ## License

 This project’s license is not yet specified.
 If you intend to open-source, add an SPDX-compatible license file (e.g., MIT) and reference it here.

-## FAQ

-- How do I change the API base URL?
-  - Set `VITE_API_BASE_URL` in `.env` and restart dev server.
-- How do I enable dark mode?
-  - Use `themeModeContext.jsx` to toggle, ensure components consume theme tokens from `theme/theme.js`.
-- Can I run with mock data?
-  - Point `serviceAPI.js` to local mocks or use `mockData.js` where applicable during development.# React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react) uses [Babel](https://babeljs.io/) (or [oxc](https://oxc.rs) when used in [rolldown-vite](https://vite.dev/guide/rolldown)) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh